1999 Bristol City Council election

 The 1999 Bristol City Council election took place on 6 May 1999, on the same day as other local elections.
 All seats were up for election due to boundary changes, with each ward electing 2 councillors.
 The total number of seats on the council increased by 2 due to the creation of a new ward: Clifton East.

 Despite losing seats to both the Liberal Democrats and the Conservatives, the Labour Party maintained control of the council with a slim overall majority.

+Background

+In August 1998, over the objections of the ruling Labour group, Local Government Minister Hilary Armstrong ordered a full council election to be held in May 1999.